 This lender is not accredited by the Better Business Bureau but currently has an A+ rating.
 P2Binvestor doesn’t have any complaints logged, nor does it have any negative experiences.

 In fact, this company has very few customer reviews online; this may be because P2Bi hasn’t been in operation for very long, its clients aren’t prone to online reviews, or it just offers a really good service.

 The most common problem potential borrowers might encounter is that P2Bi has difficult-to-meet borrower qualifications.
 This product is not for everybody — you have to be making at least $500,000 in annual revenue and have approved assets that can be used for collateral.
 Businesses that don’t meet these qualifications will have to look elsewhere for financing.

 Positive Reviews & Testimonials

 Seriously amazing staff and customer service!
-They really work hard to make sure they aren’t only bringing providing a financial tool, but also want to help companies grow.
+They really work hard to make sure they aren’t only providing a financial tool, but also want to help companies grow.

-While many businesses will not be able to qualify for P2Binvestor’s services, this lender offers an excellent product for businesses that do.
+While many businesses will not be able to qualify for P2Binvestor’s services, this lender offers an excellent product for those that do.
 There’s a lot to like about P2Bi.
 The initial application is fast and easy, and the company is transparent and communicative.
 Plus, the product is competitively priced, useful, and solves problems commonly experienced by mid-sized B2B businesses.

 Naturally, if you think you are qualified for a bank loan, that possibility should be investigated first.
-However, if you are not yet qualified, a line of credit from P2Binvestor is an excellent way to keep your business growing until you are eligible for a line from a bank.
+However, if you are not yet qualified, a line of credit from P2Bi is an excellent way to keep your business growing until you are eligible for a line from a bank.